Lightroom VS Capture One

-This brings me to this point in time - is it time should I convert to Capture One?
+This brings me to this point in time - should I convert to Capture One?
 You might just be asking yourself that same question.
 This article is not a technical comparison between two products, but more of why Capture One could be YOUR first editor rather than migrating from Lightroom like I am considering.

 For those new to Lightroom – LR offers non-destructive editing: meaning the edits to your photos are an LR modification not applied directly to the image itself, basically a config file for the image which Lightroom reads and applies those settings for each image and renders it in Lightroom, If you want those changes outside of Lightroom you need to export with changes so other editors see the edits.

-The great thing about Lightroom – Asset management!
+- Asset management!
 Lightroom has a good asset management toolset which allows you to tag and catalog and create mini-libraries of your images within catalogs.
 This feature makes it extremely easy to retrieve just the images you are looking for from the thousands you may have within Lightroom.
 Example: I did a 2-year project of photographing wildflowers as a volunteer, while I had no idea what the scientific names were, I simply tagged the images by project name, and then added specific attributes about each flower, color, number of leaves/pedals, etc… LR has excellent cataloging capabilities - later when asking about a particular flower I could quickly pull up the flowers that matched the attributes.
 Keep in mind if anything happens to the LR database/catalog you are screwed – all that information is stored external to the image in a special file associated with the reference image.
-Catalogoing does require some discipline- but by default, Lightroom knows what lens was used an what camera and settings, and of course the date time of capture + a few other attributes depending on how you have your camera set up.
+Cataloging does require some discipline- but by default, Lightroom knows what lens was used an what camera and settings, and of course the date time of capture + a few other attributes depending on how you have your camera set up.

 Capture One Highlights: